 If you really want to have a great online class experience, showing a student you went the extra mile by including props regarding the subject they chose or doing research on the things that they like to discuss can mean the difference between getting booked again or being forgotten forever.

-Use activities and props
+Use Activities and Props

 For a young learner learning about fruits, being sure to have flashcards of different types of fruit would be a great idea.
 If you have some of those fruits in your fridge, take them out and show the student.
 Ask the student to describe the fruit and ask them questions such as “What do you think this fruit will taste like?”, “Do you like this fruit?”, “Do you eat this type of fruit often?”
 There are so many games that you can play by incorporating flashcards or physical props.

 Just a few weeks ago, I had a class with a young learner about pets.
-She really wanted a dog, but her parents weren’t convinced on the idea.
+She really wanted a dog, but her parents weren’t convinced of the idea.
 During the lesson, I brought my puppy on screen and we described what it looked like together, what tricks dogs can do, and where dogs like to go.
 She was so delighted to see the puppy in class and left a wonderful post-class evaluation.
 I will be seeing the same student next week for another online lesson.

 Many young learners are just starting to learn their numbers, colors, and ABCs.
 There is so much you can do to make those lessons more entertaining than simply reading from a book.
 One of my favorite games to play when students are learning colors is “Find the Color”.
 It is basically a scavenger hunt where I tell the student to find something around them in the color that I ask for.
 They love to laugh and run around looking for the perfect item.